higham/chop/readme.md

 About
 -----

 `chop` is a MATLAB function for rounding the elements of a matrix to a lower precision arithmetic with one of several forms of rounding.
 Its intended use is for simulating arithmetic of different precisions (less than double) with various rounding modes.
+The input to `chop` should be single precision or double precision and the output will have the same
+type: the lower precision numbers are stored within a higher precision type.

 The arithmetic formats supported are
 -  'b', 'bfloat16'           - bfloat16,